Parallels Desktop for Mac

 Parallels Desktop does exactly what it promises: it runs Windows apps alongside my Mac apps.
 Running Windows in a virtual machine was convenient and responsive and allowed me to access Windows apps that I rely on.
 Windows paused when not in use, so unnecessary resources were not being wasted.

-Although there are free virtualization options, $79.99 is a reasonable price to pay for the amount of work Parallels has put into optimizing performance and integration.
+Although there are free virtualization options, $99.99/year (or $129.99 one-time purchase) is a reasonable price to pay for the amount of work Parallels has put into optimizing performance and integration.

 Ease of Use: 5/5